LocalJoost/LocalJoost.github.io/_posts/2022-09-21-Running-an-MRTK3-app-on-an-Android-Phone.markdown

 ## Create and configure touch input actions

-Select the Configuration folder in your assets, click Assets/Input Settings (all the way to the bottom) and call the file TouchInputActions.
+Select the Configuration folder in your assets, right-click, then select Input Settings (all the way to the bottom) and call the file TouchInputActions.
 Double click the file.
 Then,
 * Click the "+"" button next to Action Maps
 * Call your action map "TouchInput" (or whatever you like)
 * Check the "Auto-Save" checkbox if you value your sanity